IRS Tax Audit Representation Services

 There are four main types of IRS audits.
 Each type of audit varies in scope and level of scrutiny, and the IRS selects the type based on the complexity of the tax return and any potential issues it identifies.

 - Taxpayer Compliance Measurement Program (TCMP) Audit: This type of audit is used to gather data on taxpayer compliance levels.
-TCMP audits are very detailed and require the taxpayer to provide documentation for every item on their tax return, not just specific areas.
-The IRS uses the information from TCMP audits to update and refine its audit selection process.
-Because of their comprehensive nature, these audits can be time-consuming, and they’re relatively rare.
+TCMP audits are very detailed and require the taxpayer to provide documentation for every item on their tax return.

 Types of IRS Tax Audit Representation Services